1997–98 Los Angeles Lakers season: Regular season

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, four members of the team, O'Neal, Bryant, Jones and Van Exel, were all selected for the 1998 NBA All-Star Game, as members of the Western Conference All-Star team; it was Bryant's first ever All-Star appearance, and the first and only All-Star appearance for Van Exel.
-Despite playing a sixth man role off the bench, Bryant was voted as a starter for the Western Conference at the age of 19; he scored 18 points in 22 minutes, as the Western Conference lost to the Eastern Conference, 135–114.
+Despite playing a sixth man role off the bench, Bryant was voted by the fans as the starting shooting guard for the Western Conference at the age of 19; he scored 18 points in 22 minutes, despite the Western Conference losing to the Eastern Conference, 135–114.
 In addition, Bryant also participated in the inaugural NBA 2Ball Competition, along with Lisa Leslie of the WNBA's Los Angeles Sparks.
 O'Neal finished in fourth place in Most Valuable Player voting, while Bryant finished in second place in Sixth Man of the Year voting, behind Danny Manning of the Phoenix Suns, and also finished in seventh place in Most Improved Player voting.

-In the 1998 NBA playoffs, the Lakers defeated the Portland Trail Blazers, 3–1 in the Western Conference First Round for the second consecutive year, then after losing Game 1 of the Western Conference Semi-finals to the 2nd–seeded SuperSonics, 106–92 at Seattle, the Lakers would win the next four games, thus the series.
-However, in the Western Conference Finals, they were swept by the top-seeded Utah Jazz in four straight games.
-The Jazz would go on to lose in six games to the 2-time defending NBA champion Chicago Bulls in the 1998 NBA Finals for the second consecutive year.

 The Lakers finished 15th in the NBA in home-game attendance, with an attendance of 676,101 at the Great Western Forum during the regular season.
-Following the season, Van Exel was traded to the Denver Nuggets after feuding with head coach Del Harris, and Barry signed as a free agent with the Sacramento Kings.